accessibility-luxembourg/ReferentielAccessibiliteMobile/en/glossaire.md

 A simple gesture with a screen involves touching a single point on the screen.
 This may be a single press or click, a double press or click, or a long press.

-A complex gesture can be
+A complex gesture can be:
 - a gesture involving several points of contact on the screen (example: a gesture with two fingers on the screen to zoom in or out on a map);
 - a gesture based on following a trajectory on the screen (e.g. a function that detects the movement of a finger to the left or right on a tactile surface to trigger switching to the previous/next item in a carousel).